 Marshall has taken various steps to improve its practices in 2021, including:

 - Modern slavery training programme in Marshall, MAHK and MAV;

 - Bringing the manufacture of certain goods or the provision of certain services into Marshall, MAHK and MAV;

 - Continuing to have a union representative at MAV, and working with the representative to uphold working conditions at MAV;

 - Collaborating with our third-party licensees on ethical practices, including responsible sourcing and sustainability;

-- Including anti-slavery and human trafficking provisions in all of our new contracts and contract renewals with suppliers; and
+- Including anti-slavery and human trafficking and ethical practices provisions in our contracts and terms and conditions with suppliers and customers;

 Approval for this statement

-This voluntary statement is made in connection with Section 54 of the Act for the financial year ending 31 December 2020.
-It was approved by the Board of Directors on 31st March 2021.
+This statement is made in connection with Section 54 of the Act for the financial year ending 31 December 2021.
+It was approved by the Board of Directors on 21 April 2022.